Security in the Mediterranean: What Role for the EU?

-The Swedish Institute of International Affairs (UI) invites you to a discussion on the current security challenges facing the Mediterranean region and the role of the EU in tackling them.
+On 21 January 2016, the Swedish Institute of International Affairs (UI) organized a discussion on the current security challenges facing the Mediterranean region and the role of the EU in tackling them.

 Civil war, transnational terrorism and unregulated migration have turned the Mediterranean region into a hotspot calling for increased European action both in terms of diplomacy and security-building.